JiarongF/StatsLearning/public/stats-study/assets/neg-instruction.md

-Below are some correlations with negative slopes, ranging from 0 [no relationship] to -1 [strong negative relationship].
-Please guess their correlation.
+On the next few pages, you will see scatterplots illustrating correlations with negative slopes.
+These range from 0 (no relationship) to -1 (a strong negative relationship).
+Please estimate the correlation for each plot.